George Friend: Middlesbrough

 On 23 July 2012, despite interest from Ipswich Town and Nottingham Forest, it was announced that Doncaster had agreed a fee with Middlesbrough for Friend.
 He signed for Middlesbrough on 30 July for an undisclosed fee, reported as £100,000.
 In August 2012, he made his debut in Capital One Cup against Bury.

 After completing a successful season, in which Friend became a fans' favourite because of his consistent performances, he was awarded the Community Player of the Year after attending numerous off-field events, as well as winning the players' player of the year award.
 For the 2013–14 season, Friend was issued the number 3 squad number previously worn by departing defender André Bikey.
 Friend scored his first goal for Boro in a 2–2 draw at Wigan on 25 August.
 It was his first goal since 2010.
 Friend scored his second goal for Boro with a 20-yard strike in a 2–2 draw against Nottingham Forest on 17 September 2013.

 Friend captained Middlesbrough for the first time in a 2–0 victory against Rotherham United on 11 April 2015.

 Birmingham City

 Friend rejected an offer to remain at Middlesbrough after his contract expired, and became available on a free transfer.
 On 15 August 2020, he signed a two-year deal with the option of a third with fellow Championship club Birmingham City, where the head coach was his former manager at Middlesbrough, Aitor Karanka.
+Over the three years he spent with Birmingham, he made 52 appearances in all competitions.
+He was one of six senior professionals released at the end of the 2022–23 season.

+Bristol Rovers

+On 4 July 2023, Friend signed for League One club Bristol Rovers on a one-year deal following a successful trial period with the club.
+He had previously played for the club twenty-six years prior, at Under-9s level, alongside new teammate Scott Sinclair.

+Post-playing career

+On 28 February 2024, Friend announced his retirement from football with immediate effect, remaining with Bristol Rovers to take on the role of Director of Football.
+On 31 March 2025, the club announced that Friend would be departing his role at the end of the 2024–25 season.